Maybe I’m clever, or maybe I’m just lazy.

 Loop11 once did this with their FAQ section.

 It’s convenient to see all the questions upfront without scrolling, but there are too many questions.
-Not only that, but the light green color is poorly contrasted against the background.
+And not only that, but the light green color is poorly contrasted against the background.

 Who wants to sort through this for an answer?